mhcrnl/ogcalc/doc/ogcalc.rst

   signature compatible with the signal it is connected to.
-* Signal handlers are functions, and there is often a need to resort to using global variables and casting structures to type
-  \type{gpointer} to pass complex information to a callback though its
+* Signal handlers are functions, and there is often a need to resort to using global variables and casting structures to type :c:type:`gpointer` to pass complex information to a callback though its :c:data:`data` argument.
-  \variable{data} argument.
 If Glade or GObject are used, this can be avoided, however.

 Gtkmm offers solutions to most of these problems.
 Firstly, all of the